-The Winchester Department of Social Services completed its "Winchester Department of Social Services FY21 Annual Report"24 to discuss the community's priorities and performance.
+The Frederick Department of Social Services completed their "Winchester Department of Social Services FY21 Annual Report" to discuss the community's priorities and performance.
 The department uses its own secondary data as well as other publicly available data, including the U.S. Census.

-- Supplemental Nutrition Assistance Program (SNAP) Supplements the food budgets of low-income households to help assure people in need a nutritionally adequate diet.
+• Supplemental Nutrition Assistance Program (SNAP) - Supplements the food budgets of low-income households to help assure needy person a nutritionally adequate diet.
 Eligibility is determined by financial need and household size.
 The number of applications for the Supplemental Nutrition Assistance Program (SNAP) program decreased slightly from 2020 to 2021.
 Applications received in 2020 for SNAP benefits was 1,695 compared to 1,571 in 2021.
 The number of recipients increased from 4,649 in 2020 to 4,801 in 2021.
-Total issued SNAP benefits for 2021 was \$7.7 million. - Temporary Assistance for Needy Families (TANF) Provides time-limited financial assistance and employment-related services to enable families with children to become self-supporting and promotes economic independence through participation in the VA Initiative for Employment and Work (VIEW) program.
-There was an increase from 2020 to 2021.
-The number of applications received in 2020 for TANF benefits was 254 compared to 277 in 2021.
-Total 2021 funding issued to families was \$286,000. - Child Care Services Provides funding to enhance the quality, affordability, and supply of child care available to families.
-Child care programs are child-centered, familyfocused services that support the family goals and economic self-sufficiency and child development by providing substitute parental protection, guidance, and early childhood education.
-Child care assistance decreased from 2020 to 2021 from \$439,938 to \$379,128.
+Total issued SNAP benefits for 2021 as \$7.7 million.

-24 Frederick Department of Social Services.
+&lt;sup>24 Frederick Department of Social Services.
 (2021).
 Winchester Department of Social Services FY 2021